 It can be challenging for children and youth to articulate their feelings and thoughts.
 Bringing creative expression to the forefront helps young people to express themselves, whether through music, visual art, crafting, writing, photography, drama, or movement.
 This exploration allows them to try out new ideas, develop their imaginations and problem-solve.

 Students like Jesse have seen the benefits of creative exploration firsthand.
 Jesse was diagnosed with autism spectrum disorder as a young toddler and given the report that he would most likely remain non-verbal.
-Since starting at the creativity center, “Jesse’s temperament has changed for the better,” said Jesse’s mom.
+Since starting at the Creativity Center, “Jesse’s temperament has changed for the better,” said Jesse’s mom.
 “What once seemed intimidating for him is now a joy.”

 For the Love of the Arts seeks to give life, purpose, and expression to kids like Jesse, aiming to assist in their overall development by providing opportunities within their community that may not been available otherwise.

-With its official launch this past April, For the Love of the Arts is taking ground and championing opportunities for growth.
+With its official launch this past April, this community-centered organization is taking ground and championing opportunities for growth.
 As they continue to expand and make a positive impact in their community, For the Love of the Arts is paving the way for a generation of artists and changemakers.

 For the Love the the Arts is part of We the Many, a program that supports communities in the creation of their own unique artist residency experiences, encouraging the exchange of voices, cultures, and ideas relevant to each community context.
 We the Many is a project of Arts Midwest with generous support from the Mellon Foundation and in partnership with the Indiana Arts Commission.